Feature: #93334 - Translation Domain Mapping

 Copied!

-Domain-based references are shorter and expose less implementation detail compared to full file paths.
+Domain-based references are shorter and reveal less implementation detail than full file paths.

 CLI Command

-The command bin/typo3 language:domain:list lists all available translation domains with their available translations and label counts:
+The development command bin/typo3 language:domain:list lists all available translation domains along with their available translations and label counts:

 # List domains in active extensions